zacherytcox/stelligent-u/01-cloudformation/README.md

 See [DeletionPolicy](https://aws.amazon.com/premiumsupport/knowledge-center/cloudformation-accidental-updates/).

+>Within Cloudformation, you can add a DeletionPolicy directly to the resource object to modify how the resource is handled in the case of deletion via a stack update/delete.
+Some of the options for DeletionPolicy are Delete, Retain, or Snapshot.
+>
+>You can leverage IAM or SCP Policies to restrict access to AWS resources for an IAM entities (IAM Users and IAM Roles).
+>
+>Stack Policies can be used to restrict who has access to "update" resources within a Cloudformation stack.

 _How is that different from applying Termination Protection?_

+>Termination Protection only protects against deleting the Cloudformation stack, not the modification of the stack itself.

 #### Task: String Substitution

 Demonstrate 2 ways to code string combination/substitution using built-in CFN functions.

+>2 in 1 example below:
+>!Join # Combination of strings.
+>  - '' # Delimiter.
+>  - - !If: # Function to substitute prefix based on the PrefRegion Condition object.
+>      - PrefRegion
+>      - !Ref AWS::AccountId # If PrefRegion is True
+>      - !Ref AWS::Region # If PrefRegion is False
+>    - Ref: ThisBucketName

 ## Lesson 1.2: Integration with Other AWS Resources